Sunbertrs/alls_startup_simulator/README.md

 - **`steps`**: The steps that the startup program will run.
 Each step is an object with the following properties:
   - **`duration`**: The interval of time (in seconds) that the step will take to complete.
   - **`description`**: The text that will show on next to the loading icon.
   - **`action`**: The action that you want to perform when on this step.
-Action should be an legal Python statement.
+Action should be an legal Python statement, and each line of statement should be separated.

 - **`errors`**: The errors that will show when the `action` in `step` call out an error.
 Each error number and description follows a key-value pair format.
   - Key: The error number.